akbarmohammadi70/TUG_test/README.md

 - **File Extension Blocking**: Block requests for sensitive files using `(http.request.uri.path contains ".env" or http.request.uri.path contains ".git")` with **Block** action

-These rules collectively strengthen your application's perimeter defense by filtering unwanted or malicious requests before they reach your servers, providing multiple layers of security protection.

 #### License